ARRIVING INTERNATIONAL STUDENTS - NEXT STEPS

 - If you have any issues in the process, please contact MU IT Services at Help.Desk@millersville.edu where someone will assist you.

 STEP 5: CHOOSE HOUSING

-- Millersville University freshman and any students with fewer than 60 credits must live on campus.
+- Millersville University freshman and any degree-seeking student with fewer than 60 credits must live on campus.
 Read about on-campus housing here.